oxremy/BlinkMore/README.md

 # BlinkMore

-BlinkMore is a lightweight macOS menu bar application that helps reduce eye strain by fading your screen to a customizable color when you stare at it for too long without blinking.
+BlinkMore is a macOS menu bar application that helps reduce eye strain by fading your screen to a customizable color when you stare at it for too long without blinking.
 It uses automated eye-tracking.

 ## Features

 - **Menu Bar App**: Runs efficiently in the background with minimal resource usage
 - **Automated Eye-Tracking**: Monitors your blinking patterns and fades the screen automatically
 - **Customizable Settings**:
-  - Fade Speed: Adjust how quickly the screen fades (1-10 seconds)
+  - Fade Speed: Adjust how quickly the screen fades
   - Fade Color: Choose any color for the screen overlay
-  - Blink Threshold: Set how long to wait before triggering a fade (3-10 seconds)
+  - Time Between Blinks: Set how long to wait before triggering a fade
   - Eye-Tracking: Enable/disable automated monitoring

 ## Requirements